buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

 Now let's run this test as we see the following.

+.. dropdown:: ``buildtest build -b tutorials/shebang.yml``

    .. command-output:: buildtest build -b tutorials/shebang.yml

 If we look at the generated test for **bash_login_shebang** we see the shebang line is passed into the script: